Why do I need a Secret Key instead of a QR Code?

 General Steps to Get the Secret Key

 When you enable 2FA in services like Atlassian (Jira/Trello), Microsoft (Power BI), Salesforce, or Zendesk, you will be presented with a QR code.
-Instead of scanning it, look for an option like: Manual setup, Can’t scan the code?, Show secret key, Enter key manually This will reveal a long string of text (usually alphanumeric).
-This is your Secret Key (also sometimes called Authenticator Secret or Auth Secret).Step-by-Step Instructions
+Instead of scanning it, look for an option like: Manual setup, Can’t scan the code?, Show secret key, Enter key manually.
+This will reveal a long string of text (usually alphanumeric).
+This is your Secret Key (also sometimes called Authenticator Secret or Auth Secret).Step-by-Step Instructions (Microsoft Account)

 Copy the Secret Key